ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>Schedule how often the event is triggered, in crontab format.
 For example, specify `'*/2 * * * *'` (in string format) for every two minutes.
 By default, the ping event is triggered every minute and is set to the `UTC` time zone.
 To modify the time zone, use the `--time-zone` option.
 This value is *optional*.
 </dd>
 <dt>`--time-zone`, `--tz`</dt>
 <dd>Set the time zone for your ping event; for example, `Asia/Tokyo`.
 If you specify the `--schedule` option, use this option to specify the time zone.
-For valid time zone values, see the TZ database name at `https://en.wikipedia.org/wiki/List_of_tz_database_time_zones`.
+For valid time zone values, see the time zones database at `https://en.wikipedia.org/wiki/List_of_tz_database_time_zones`.
 This value is *optional*.
 </dd>
 </dl>